 In 1919 women secured another victory with the passing of the Women’s Parliamentary Rights Act, permitting them to sit in the House of Representatives.
 However it was not until 1933 that New Zealand’s first woman Member of Parliament, Mrs Elizabeth McCombs, was elected in Lyttleton.

-In 1947 Mable Howard, MP for Sydenham, became New Zealand ‘s first woman Cabinet Minister and Minister for Health and Child Welfare.
+In 1947 Mabel Howard, MP for Sydenham, became New Zealand ‘s first woman Cabinet Minister and Minister for Health and Child Welfare.